ErickGBR/devtree/README.md

 - **React** - Frontend framework (mentioned for the full stack context)

 ## Future Updates
-- More endpoints will be added for user authentication and additional functionality.
+- Add more endpoints for profile management, post creation, and data retrieval.
+- Implement token-based authentication with JWT.

 ---